9 Alternatives to Zillow When Buying or Selling a Home

 NeighborhoodScout

-While Trulia prominently features neighborhood information, if you’re looking to get into the details, NeighborhoodScout is the place for you, offering detailed demographic data, appreciation and housing market trends, crime rates (including your chances of becoming a victim of a violent crime or property crime), and public school ratings.
+While Trulia prominently features neighborhood information, if you’re looking to get into the details, NeighborhoodScout is the place for you.
+The platform offers detailed demographic data, appreciation and housing market trends, crime rates (including your chances of becoming a victim of a violent crime or property crime), and public school ratings.

 Homes.com

-Additionally, Homes Pro — formerly Homesnap — is now a part of homes.com and lets you snap a picture of a home, whether it’s on the market or not, to reveal details about the home, including estimated home value, photos, and school and neighborhood information.
+Additionally, Homes Pro — formerly Homesnap — is now a part of homes.com and lets you snap a picture of a home, whether it’s on the market or not, and see important property details, including estimated home value, photos, and school and neighborhood information.

 FSBO.com

-It should be noted that Zillow allows homeowners to post FSBO listings on their website while many similar sites do not.
+It should be noted that Zillow allows homeowners to post FSBO listings on its website while many similar sites do not.

 Eppraisal.com

 Eppraisal.com offers comprehensive home valuations, detailed neighborhood insights, and in-depth real estate market analyses for consumers aiming to buy, sell, or refinance their properties.
-Their services extend to the real estate and mortgage industries, providing them with critical data, market trends, and an automated home valuation model.
+Its services extend to the real estate and mortgage industries, providing them with critical data, market trends, and an AVM.

 While Eppraisal is ideal for users seeking accurate property valuations and market data, Zillow’s extensive listings and rich feature set provide a more versatile platform for a holistic real estate experience.